Saqiboy/sockpit2/README.md

-- 👋 Hi, I’m @Saqiboy
+- 👋 Hi, I’m @sockpit2
 - 👀 I’m interested in learning new things every year.
 - 🌱 I’m currently learning how to get around coding.
 This is the first step ^.^
 - 💞️ I’m looking to collaborate on projects soon.
-- 📫 You can reach me at saqibshaikh31199@gmail.com
+- 📫 You can reach me at saqiboy3@gmail.com

 <!---
 Saqiboy/Saqiboy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.